magento/magento2/app/code/Magento/Braintree/README.md

 ### Layouts

-This module interacts the following layouts and layout handles in the `view/adminhtml/layout` directory:
+This module interacts with the following layouts and layout handles in the `view/adminhtml/layout` directory:

 - `braintree_paypal_review`
 - `checkout_index_index`